The growing importance of data analytics for the SEC

 On 25 June 2018, the U.S. Securities and Exchange Commission (SEC) published its draft strategic plan for fiscal years 2018 – 2022.
 Although comments for the draft closed on 25 July 2018, the draft provides ample insight into the SEC’s priorities over the coming years and its apparent willingness to embrace digitisation.

 The SEC’s plan comprises three separate goals.

 The first goal focuses on investors and their long-term interests.
-The second goal looks at innovation, specifically, recognizing significant developments and trends in evolving capital markets, as well as and looking into how resources can be effectively allocated.
-The third and final goal centers on performance, which hopes to improve the SEC’s performance through improving the federal agency’s analytical capabilities and human capital development.
+The second goal looks at innovation, specifically recognizing significant developments and trends in evolving capital markets and how resources can be effectively allocated.
+The third and final goal centers on performance, which hopes to improve the SEC’s performance by improving the federal agency’s analytical capabilities and human capital development.

 Interestingly, data analytics is given special attention during a discussion of the SEC’s third goal on performance.

 The importance of data analytics for the SEC

 Specifically, the SEC outlines its aim to increase the use of risk and data analytics to inform how it sets regulatory priorities and focus staff resources, including developing a data management program that treats data as an SEC-wide resource with appropriate data protections.

 The use of big data and data analytics isn’t particularly new.
 Many companies have leveraged big data for the past few years, benefitting from the insights it can bring in relation to changes in the market, customer spending habits and preferences, all while offering businesses greater protection against deception and fraud.

 As such, it’s encouraging to see the SEC also embrace data analytics and recognize its role in improving their overall efficiency and performance.
 This is also evident in how the SEC claims that “data analytics are essential to rooting out wrongdoing in our markets.”